 SPERCs are a refinement of Environmental Release Categories, or ERCs, which are the REACH use descriptors defined from an environmental perspective.
 They also have sets of default release factors that may be used for first-tier exposure assessments.
 These release factors, however, are often unrealistically conservative.
 That is why we developed SPERCs for uses applicable to the solvents’ industry.

 SPERCs are described in factsheets, with quantitative release factors to air, water and soil for use in exposure assessment tools such as ECETOC’s TRA, CHESAR and the Petrorisk tool.
 SPERC Factsheets also provide descriptive information on the conditions under which the release factors apply.
-Further information on how SPERC values, such as release factors, were derived, is provided in a background document coming soon.

 A SPERC may contain one or more sets of release factors to apply to substances depending on specific properties (i.e. ranges of vapour pressure or water solubility).
 These are known as ‘Sub-SPERCs’.

 SPERCs also enable the conditions of use to be described in a standardised manner for communication in the supply chain.
 Visit the Cefic website for an overview table of association activities related to SPERCs (e.g. development of SPERCs or use maps).

 ENVIRONMENT GES TEMPLATES

 - Determine the appropriate GES title for your use and select the corresponding SPERC from the GES Title and the Use Mapping Index.

 - Find the relevant SPERC factsheet and determine which SubSPERC is required according to the physical properties (vapour pressure and water solubility) of your substance.

 SPERCs may be used in various environmental safety assessment tools described below.